 Natural Candy Options

-Ginger candies that are sweetened naturally are my secret weapon.
-They satisfy that need for something sweet but also help with the nausea.
+Ginger candies made with natural sweeteners are my secret weapon.
+They satisfy the need for something sweet while also helping with the nausea.

 Timing Your Snacks